lessthanzero/Formr/README.md

 Sketch plugin that helps to maintain simple layer proportions.

-Simple proportions of shapes in most situations look aesthetically better than random.
+Simple proportions of shapes in most cases look aesthetically better than random.
 For now it supports even (1/1), 2/1, 4/3 and 16/9 proportions.
 More options coming soon.

 *Formr* supports layers, artboards, and multiple selection.